 Effectiveness in Preventing Pregnancy

-- Of 100 women who use this method each year, about five are likely to get pregnant
+- Of 100 women who use this method each year, about nine may get pregnant.

-- Yes, prescriptions are required to purchase the patch
+- Yes, prescriptions are required for the patch.

-The patch is a thin plastic square that contains the same hormones (progestin and estrogen) found in most birth control pills.
+The birth control patch is a thin, beige plastic square about two inches across that looks like a Band-Aid.
+It contains progestin and estrogen-hormones found in most birth control pills.
 Hormones are chemicals that control how different parts of your body work.
-The patch has a sticky side that can be attached to the skin of the stomach, buttocks, or the outside of the upper arm.
-The patch can also go on the front or back of the upper body like the shoulder blade or chest area (but not on the breasts).
+The patch has a sticky side that can be attached to the skin of the stomach, buttocks, back or upper outer arm.

-The hormones in the patch are absorbed through the skin and prevent pregnancy by keeping the ovaries from releasing eggs.
-The patch also works by causing the cervical mucus to thicken, which blocks sperm from meeting and fertilizing an egg.
+The hormones in the patch are absorbed into the bloodstream through the skin and prevent pregnancy by keeping the ovaries from releasing eggs.
+The patch also causes cervical mucus to thicken and the lining of the uterus to thin.
+This keeps sperm from meeting and fertilizing the egg.